M-o-a-T/venusian/README.md

 … except for the fact that Bluetooth isn't the most stable way to connect a battery.
 Seriously: use RS485 instead.

+Bluetooth only works on ARM64 hosts.
+See above.

 ### Multi-site operation